AMD Artix Ultrascale+ Boards

 Step 5: In the dialog window which opens up, Vivado automatically chooses correct bitstream file if the design was synthesized, implemented and bitstream generated successfully.
 If needed, browse to the bitstream which needs to be programmed to FPGA.
 Finally, click “Program”.

-As soon as “Program” is clicked, a green colored DONE LED (D1) on Mimas should light up, indicating that programming process is going on.
+As soon as “Program” is clicked, a orange colored DONE LED (D1) on Mimas AU-Plus should light up, indicating that programming process is going on.
 This LED will turn off when the configuration is complete.

 Programming QSPI Flash using Vivado